-- Sunscreen for babies comes in many formulations including gels, creams, and wipes.
-Don’t use sunscreen sprays, as these can be ingested.
+- Sunscreen for babies comes in many formulations, including gels, creams, and wipes.
+Avoid sunscreen sprays, which can get in the mouth and airways.

-For all ages, try to time your outings to avoid being in the direct sun between the hours of 10 a.m. and 2 p.m., when the sun’s rays are most intense.
+Try to time your outings for all ages to avoid direct sun exposure when the sun’s rays are at their most intense.

 Babies and UV Rays

 The sun’s light contains ultraviolet rays called UVA, UVB, and UVC rays.
 These rays of light are shorter than the light we can see.
 They have more energy and can penetrate our cells.